hamidghaedi/Methylation_Analysis/README.md

 ## Differential variability analysis

 Rather than testing for DMCs and DMRs, we may be interested in testing for differences between group variances.
-This could be quite helpful for feature selection in ML baesd projects.
-In these situation you may perefre to selct variables that shows great diffrences between groups.
+This could be quite helpful for feature selection in ML based projects.
+In this situation you may prefer to select variables that show great differences between groups.
 ```R
 #__________________________Differential variability_________________#
 fitvar <- varFit(mval, design = design, coef = c(1,2))